 Guest post by Jason Mundok, IT Solutions Consulting, Inc.

-Performing a Find in FileMaker is an easy, yet very robust feature.
+Performing FileMaker case sensitive finds is an easy, yet very robust feature.
 FileMaker’s query functionality is very user friendly and intuitive, allowing users to simply change to Find mode by clicking the Find button in the Status Toolbar and enter search criteria in any fields visible on the current layout.
 After entering search criteria, clicking Perform Find in the Status Toolbar will return a found set of records that match those criteria.

 If you ever needed to search for case sensitive data in FileMaker, you probably discovered that out of the box, that is not a default behavior or FileMaker.
 It is however, very easy to setup, but you need Full Access to your system to do it.